Frequently Asked Questions

 Public Utilities - 55%

 Contact the Assessor's Office for questions on property classification and assessment values at: (931) 648-5709.
-Go to the County Property Tax Calculator
+Property Tax Calculator

-- Taxes are due the first Monday in October through the last day of February of the following year without penalty and interest charges.
+Taxes are due the first Monday in October through the last day of February of the following year without interest charges.

-- Partial payments can be made on the current year's property taxes, as long as taxes are paid in full by the February due date.
-Five equal payments may be made October through February.
+Partial payments can be made on the current year's property taxes beginning July 10th, as long as taxes are paid in full by the February due date.

-- If your property is located within the city limits of Clarksville, you will pay both city and county taxes.
+If your property is located within the city limits of Clarksville, you will pay both city and county taxes.
 If your property is located outside the city limits of Clarksville, you will only pay county taxes.
+The Trustee only collects county taxes.

-- As a result of the passage of the Electronic Commerce Act of 2000, the County Trustee’s Office is now approved to accept Debit/Credit cards for payment of county property taxes; however, if court fees are assessed, we CANNOT accept Debit/Credit cards.
-Currently Visa and MasterCard are accepted; however, a processing fee is charged to cover the cost of processing.
-You will need to make your payment in person or online at www.montgomery.tennesseetrustee.org
+The County Trustee’s Office is now approved to accept Debit/Credit cards for payment of county property taxes; however, if court fees are assessed, we CANNOT accept Debit/Credit cards.
+Currently Visa and MasterCard are accepted; a processing fee of 2.65% plus $1.00 is charged.
+You will need to make your payment in person or online Montgomery County TN Trustee.